GoranAKW/ESP32_CNC_SHIELD_V1.2_30PIN_SMD/README.md

 It´s intended for run on DRV8825 driver with  2 microsteps, but if more is needed you can short MS0-MS1-MS2.

 So it get´s up to 256 microsteps.

+I recommend to run it with a fan blowing on the drivers and ESP32 module.
 ![My Image](Images/Esp32_Cnc_Shield_30Pin_SMD_Back.png)